 Under state statute, ports are special-purpose districts tasked with economic development.
 While ports are a taxing authority, they are run and funded quite differently than a general-purpose government (like a city or county) that is funded almost solely by tax revenue.
 The Port’s tax assessment is the second-lowest in Snohomish County and is dedicated exclusively to public access, environmental remediation, and/or debt service.

 How are the taxes used?
-Environmental restoration, public access and debt service
+Port taxes are ONLY used to fund environmental remediation, public access and debt service.

 How are the taxes not used?
-Any operating costs, including salaries and benefits
+Port taxes are NOT used to cover operating costs, including salaries and benefits.

 What do I get in return?
-Necessary infrastructure to support nearly 40,000 jobs (82% in Snohomish County); and $433 million in state and local taxes that help fund schools, public safety, and social services.
+Port District residents benefit from necessary infrastructure to support nearly 40,000 jobs (82% in Snohomish County); and $433 million in state and local taxes that help fund schools, public safety and social services.
 This funding allows the Port to take an active role in restoring the contaminated property and creating waterfront access.

 About Leasehold Excise Tax

 - The Port of Everett, its customers and tenants pay a 12.84% Leasehold Excise Tax (LET) in lieu of property tax